davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

 Java and C#'s `char` are 16-bits wide.
 So are C/C++'s `wchar` and Mac OS X's `unichar`.
 And so are the elements of a Python 2.x string when it is compiled in the default "narrow" mode.

-16-bits is sufficient to hold a Unicode character in the basic plane (0x0000-0xFFFF) but not an astral character in a supplemental plane (0x10000-0x10FFFF).
+16-bits is sufficient to hold a Unicode character in the basic plane (0x0000-0xFFFF) but not an supplementary character in a supplemental plane (0x10000-0x10FFFF).
 In the case of these languages, a `char` represents a single UTF-16 code unit (i.e. either a character in the basic plane or a surrogate) as opposed to an actual character.

-Therefore text-aware programs in these languages need to be particularly careful to deal with astral characters correctly, since those characters cannot fit into a single `char` variable.
+Therefore text-aware programs in these languages need to be particularly careful to deal with supplementary characters correctly, since those characters cannot fit into a single `char` variable.

-Here is a typical Java program that is unaware of astral characters:
+Here is a typical Java program that is unaware of supplementary characters:

 ```
 String str = "Hello";